When is a house like a book? Always, because people will constantly judge it by its cover!

 Keep It Light

 For example, one classic combination is to combine beige siding and bright white accents around your windows.
-This creates a pleasant contrast while still giving you the type of home that would fit in nicely just about anywhere in St. Augustine.
+This creates a pleasant contrast while still giving you the type of home that would fit in nicely just about anywhere in the East Valley.

 You can always experiment with other light colors as well.
 If you don’t like the color experiment, it’s easier to go from lighter shades to darker ones as needed.